shipt/py-volley/README.md

   --extra-index-url=https://${POETRY_HTTP_BASIC_SHIPT_USERNAME}:${POETRY_HTTP_BASIC_SHIPT_PASSWORD}@pypi.shipt.com/simple
 ```

-# CI / CD

-See `.drone.yml` for test gates.
-A Semantic tagged release triggers a build and publish to pypi.shipt.com.

-## Testing

-`make test.unit` Runs unit tests on individual components with mocked responses dependencies external to the code.
-Docker is not involved in this process.

-# Design
-## Components
+## Getting started

-Components get implemented as a function decorated with an instance of the `volley.engine.Engine`.
+Components are implemented as a function decorated with an instance of the `volley.engine.Engine`.
 A component consumes from one queue and can publish to one or many queues.

 A component function takes in `input_object` of type: `ComponentMessage`, which is a Pydantic model that accepts extra attributes.
 This model defines the schema of messages on the INPUT_QUEUE.
-The component function can process and modify that object it meet its needs.
+The component function can process and modify that object to meet its needs.

 Components output a list of tuples, where the tuple is defined as `(<name_of_queue>, ComponentMessage)`.
  The returned component message type must agree with the type accepted by the queue you are publishing to.